The hitting distribution of a line segment for two dimensional random walks: Introduction and Results

-Theorem \ref{thm1} does not determine the asymptotic form of $H^{I(n)}$ when either $|x|-n_*$ or $n-|s|$ remains bounded.
-The estimate of the following theorem improves on this respect in the case $\de=0$.
+When either $|x|-n$ or $n-|s|$ remains bounded, (\ref{(1)}) does not determine the asymptotic form of $H^{I(n)}$.
+The next theorem improves the estimate in this respect in the case $\de=0$; in particular it determines a precise asymptotic form of $H^{I(n)}_\infty(s)$ valid uniformly for $s\in I(n)$, which is not provided by (\ref{infty}).
 (See Section 4 (Theorems \ref{thm5}, \ref{thmII-2}) for the case $\de>1/2$.)
-In \cite{U} we have introduced a pair of functions $\mu(y)$ and $\nu(y), ~y\in \Z$ that are (strictly) increasing and satisfy that

-and the same properties for $\nu$ in place of $\mu$.
-Here $\sigma^2$ is the square root of the determinant of the covariance matrix of $S_1$ under $P_0$.
+The result is expressed by means of a pair of renewal functions, $\mu(y)$ and $\nu(y)$, $y\geq 0$, associated with the imbedded random walk $(X_n)$ --- the trace of $S$--- on the real line mentioned above.
+They are characterized as positive solutions of the Wiener-Hopf equations